vicYegon/JAVA-springboot-booking-system/README.md

 - `Spring Boot`
 - `HTML`, `CSS` & `JavaScript`

-`Collaborations and pull requests are allowed for more improvements and modifications.
-Also, the code is still under development`
+Collaborations and pull requests are allowed for more improvements and modifications.
+Also, the code is still under development.